mohandsherief82/Chess/README.md

 ### Game end states

+* The game could end by *Stalemate* or *Checkmate*, each of these has its own function and logic in implementation.

 #### Stalemate

+* When the king is not in check, and the player whose turn it is has no legal moves available, the game ends with a draw.

+* The *checkStalemate* function checks if there exists at least one legal move and the king is not in check; this happens with helper functions.

+* The copy board/player functions, which are auxiliary functions helping us to copy all the content of the player/board.

+* The *legalMove* function, which is an essential helping function in stalemate, checks every possible move that can happen by iterating through every piece and trying to move it around all the cells of the board.
+This happens on the copied board/player, which happens in the background of the game while it's being played without affecting it, as we are working on a deep copy of the board and player.
+If the function finds a legal move, it stops immediately; if not, it continues searching until it completes the iteration.
+The true/false value returning from this function is helping us check for stalemate, which happens in the *checkStalemate* function.

 #### Checkmate

 * It depends on the isChecked function and legalMove function that is implemented alone and with the stalemate logic respectively, and the logic flags a checkmate if the king is in check and there is no legal moves that can be done.

 * The legal move function covers all types of piece moves including blocks, which make this logic possible.